wp-plugins/newstatpress/readme.txt

 * Fix missing browser image and IE aligment failure in spy section (thanks to Maurice Cramer)
 * Add new browser definitions (+2)

+= 0.2.7 =

+* replace deprecate PHP eregi function with preg_match
+* in spy show local nation images (taken from statpress-visitors)
+* new spy function taken from statpress-visitors (for beta testing)
+* use image for newstatpress menu in administration of wordpress (taken from statpress-visitors)

 == Upgrade Notice ==

 = 0.1.0 =